Larry Brooks (American football): Coaching career

-Brooks retired after the 1982 season and from 1983-1990 was assistant defensive line coach for the Rams.
+Brooks retired after the 1982 season and from 1983 to 1990 was assistant defensive line coach for the Rams.
 He spent eight years with the team, where he was paired with defensive coordinator Fritz Shurmur.
-He served as the defensive line coach for the Green Bay Packers from 1994–1998, the Seattle Seahawks from 1999-2002 both under Mike Holmgren, Then to the Chicago Bears in 2003, and was the Detroit Lions defensive line coach from 2004-05.
+He served as the defensive line coach for the Green Bay Packers from 1994 to 1998, the Seattle Seahawks from 1999 to 2002 both under Mike Holmgren, then to the Chicago Bears in 2003, and was the Detroit Lions defensive line coach from 2004 to 2005.
 He spent the 2006 season as the defensive line coach for the Arizona Cardinals marking his 21st season as an NFL assistant coach and 33rd season in the NFL as either a player or coach.

-In 1991 after his 20 years with the Rams (12 as a player, 8 as coach), Brooks returned to his alma mater, where he served as Virginia States’ Assistant Athletic Director and assistant football coach.
-He was ultimately named Athletic Director in 1993 before his return to the NFL in 1994.
+In 1991, after his 20 years with the Rams (12 as a player, 8 as coach), Brooks returned to his alma mater, where he served as Virginia States’ Assistant Athletic Director and assistant football coach.
+He was ultimately named athletic director in 1993 before his return to the NFL in 1994.

-In 1998, he led the Packers to become the NFL’s fourth-ranked defensive unit that held its opponents to 281.7 yards a game, and a rushing defense that allowed just 90.1 rushing yards a game.
-He worked with former all-time sack leader Reggie White (198) and accepted the opportunity to groom one of the NFL’s top sack masters, Michael Sinclair.
-His line played a major role in Green Bay’s Super Bowl XXXI victory when the defense allowed a league low 259.8 yards per game and a meager 3.5-yard per rush average.
+In 1998, he led the Packers to become the NFL's fourth-ranked defensive unit that held its opponents to 281.7 yards a game, and a rushing defense that allowed just 90.1 rushing yards a game.
+He worked with former all-time sack leader Reggie White (198) and accepted the opportunity to groom one of the NFL's top sack masters, Michael Sinclair.
+His line played a major role in Green Bay's Super Bowl XXXI victory when the defense allowed a league low 259.8 yards per game and a meager 3.5-yard per rush average.

-Larry Brooks, defensive line; born June 10, 1950, Prince George, Va.
-Defensive lineman Virginia State 1968-1971.
-Pro defensive tackle Los Angeles Rams 1972-1982.
-College coach: Virginia State 1992-93.
-Pro coach: Los Angeles Rams 1983-1990, Green Bay Packers 1994-98, Seattle Seahawks 1999-2002, Chicago Bears 2003, Detroit Lions 2004-05, joined Arizona Cardinals in 2006.
-As of 2008, Brooks currently serves as the defensive line coach at his alma mater Virginia State University.
+As of 2008, Brooks serves as the defensive line coach at his alma mater Virginia State University.